rdatatable-community/The-Raft/README.md

 1. Fork this repository.

 2. In the `posts` directory, find the folder corresponding to your anticipated blog post.
-It will be named in the form `YYYY-MM-DD-post_title-author_name`, where the date is the anticipated date of publication, the title is an abbreviated verison of your topic, and the name is yours.
+It will be named in the form `YYYY-MM-DD-post_title-author_name`, where the date is the anticipated date of publication, the title is an abbreviated version of your topic, and the name is yours.

 3. Open `index.qmd`.  **Do not rename this file!**